-Earlier on Wednesday, thousands of protesters had poured into the streets of a northwestern city to mark the watershed 40 days since the death in custody of 22-year-old Mahsa Amini, whose trag-edy sparked the protests.
+Earlier on Wednesday, thousands of protesters had poured into the streets of a northwestern city to mark the watershed 40 days since the death in custody of 22-year-old Mahsa Amini, whose tragedy sparked the protests.

-Deaths are commem-orated in Shiite Islam - as in many other traditions again 40 days later, typically with an outpouring of
+Deaths are commemorated in Shiite Islam - as in many other traditions -again 40 days later, typically with an outpouring of hometown of Sagez, the birthplace of the nationwide unrest now roiling Iran, crowds snaked through the local cemetery and thronged her grave.

-"Death to the dictator!" protesters cried, according to video footage that corresponds with known fea-tures of the city and Aichi Cemetery.
+"Death to the dictator!" protesters cried, according to video footage that corresponds with known features of the city and Aichi Cemetery.
 Women ripped off their headscarves, or hijabs, and waved them above their heads.
-Other videos showed a massive procession making its way along a highway and through a dusty field to-ward Amini's grave.
-There were reports of road clo-sures in the area.
+Other videos showed a massive procession making its way along a highway and through a dusty field toward Amini's grave.
+There were reports of road closures in the area.